-We believe that, contrary to an a la carte service, a truly comprehensive management system is the only way to go to ensure all the aspects of the quality chain, to know your apartment inside out and be able to handle all the issues/meet all the demands that might come up during your rentals.
+Unlike an à la carte service, we truly believe that a full management system is the only way to ensure across-the-board quality control of all aspects of a rental, to get to know your property inside out and be able to handle all the issues that might come up during your rentals.

 It’s not surprising that Lyon was voted the best weekend destination in Europe in 2016.
 The city now welcomes 5.5 million visitors annually, two million more than ten years ago, of which 30 % are tourists from abroad.
 The figure keeps on rising, not counting the “business” clientele, which constitutes a regular share of Airbnb’s customer base, as Lyon has become a key economic center.

 The neighbourhoods which bring in the highest return on investment are the ones most sought-after by tourists: the old city of Lyon and the peninsula between the Ainay area and the slopes of the Croix-Rousse.